srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

   robots: []
   extra: []
 template: post
+subtitle: >-
-subtitle: 'A Lot of Gyaan is floating around.
-Many experts sprouted in the Bull Market. '
+  A Lot of Gyaan is floating around.
+Many experts sprouted in the Bull Market.
+  How much are they relevant and
 ---
 ## Lorem ipsum